Local Government Reorganisation

 • have less councillors covering bigger areas

-Whilst we cannot influence the decision to abolish district and county councils, we can make sure we help to provide the best possible alternative for our residents, our communities and the new unitary authority.
+Whilst we cannot influence the decision to abolish district, county and city councils, we can make sure we help to provide the best possible alternative for our residents, our communities and the new unitary authority.

 What has happened so far